froq/froq-beta-archive/README.md

 ## Output Handling

 Output handler is optional but it could be useful sometimes for a developer.
 For example, while working with single header file, it could be headache to set page title differently for each page, or using different image/resource files for different pages.
 Using output handler, that could be done as well.
-Remember, when it is called the output did not `gzip'd` yet.
+Remember, when it is called the output not `gzip'd` yet.

-Output handler could be defined for once and in `pub/index.php` (see line 36).
+Output handler could be defined for once in `pub/index.php` (line 36).

 ```php
 // simply fulfill callback closure